Leanne McCormack Jewellery

 Refound@On The Square, 17 Heron Road, Belfast.

-The ‘Renewed Beetle’, collection is now available to purchase in Craft NI, Royal Avenue, Belfast.
+My enamelled insect collection is also now available to purchase in Craft NI Gallery, Royal Avenue, Belfast.

-And also my ‘Festive Enamels’, were included in this years Craft NI, Big Bauble 2021.
+And also my ‘Festive Enamels’, were included in this years Craft NI Gallery, Big Bauble 2021.